DevStacks1/DevStacks-Backend/README.md

 # DevStacks-Backend

-until now, we can receive through apollo users register. we got 3 principles folders:
+CURRENT NOTE: until now, we can receive through apollo users register.

+we got 3 principles folders:
 1. db : conects to mongo database usign moongose
 2. grapql : we store types and controllers that graphQL need to work.